-3.2 Goals/and Policies/Objectives
+3.2 Goals/ and Policies/Objectives

-This section of the Joint Plan specifies the goals and, policies and objectives meant tothat set forth a the direction for the future growth of the Tumwater urban growth areaJoint Plan area.
-The goals, and policies and objectives also serve to ensure coordination with other City of Tumwater and Thurston County Comprehensive Plan exclusional plans, and County-Wide Planning Policies.
+This section of the Joint Plan specifies the goals and, policies and objectives meant tothat set forth a-the direction for the future growth of the Tumwater urban growth areaJoint Plan area.
+The goals, and policies and objectives also serve to ensure coordination with other City of Tumwater and Thurston County Comprehensive Plan eElements, regional plans, and County-Wide Planning Policies.
 Additionally, they serve to as define thean action plan for implementing the Joint Plan certain recommendations within the Joint Planfound in Chapter 11, Implementation.
-The goals and, policies of this section and objectives actions in Chapter 11, Implementation, should be looked at in conjunction with Chapter 10, Public Facilities and Services, Section 10.2, Goals and Policies, and Chapter 3, Land Use, Subsection 3.5.1, Definitions and Criteria for Land Use Designations Policies/Designations/Definitions.
-The two sections are meant to work together as a whole.
+TThe goals and, policies of this section and objectivesactions in Chapter 11, Implementation, should be looked at in conjunction with Chapter 10, Public Facilities and Services, Section 10.2, Goals and Policies, and Chapter 3, Land Use, Subsection 3.5.1, Definitions and Criteria for Land Use DesignationsPolicies/ Designations/Definitions.
+The two sectionsse are meant to work together as a whole.

-Ensure that the Joint Plan land use element Land Use Element is implementable and coordinated with all applicable City of Tumwater and Thurston County plans and regulations and the plans of other jurisdictions in the Thurston region.
+Ensure that the Joint Plan land use clementLand Use Element is implementable and coordinated with all applicable City of Tumwater and Thurston County plansand regulations and the plans of other jurisdictions in the Thurston region.

-CHAPTER
+- -1.1 Ensure that the consistency of the Joint Plan land use elementLand Use Element is consistent with adopted County-Wide Planning Policies and the integration of transportation considerations into land use decisions, and vice versa. - 1.2Integrate the goals of the Sustainable Thurston Plan into the Joint Plan Land Use Element.

-- Ensure that the consistency of the Joint Plan land use -1.1element Land Use Element is consistent with adopted County-Wide Planning Policies and the integration of transportation considerations into land use decisions, and vice versa. - Integrate the goals of the Sustainable Thurston Plan into the Joint Plan 1.2Land Use Element. - Ensure that the nine elements in the County-Wide Planning Policies are implemented (see the Introduction to this chapter for an analysis of the County-Wide Planning Policies). - Seek active public involvement during updates of the Joint Plan. -1.32 - Ensure consistency between the Joint Plan Land Use Element and all 1.4 other elements of the City of Tumwater and Thurston County Comprehensive Plans and the Port of Olympia Comprehensive Scheme of Harbor Improvements.
-Coordinate the Joint Plan land use element with the Olympia Regional Airport Master Plan and the Port of Olympia Strategic Plan.
+1.1.1 Ensure that the nine elements in the County-Wide Planning Policies are implemented (see the Introduction to this chapter for an analysis of the County-Wide Planning Policies).

-Ensure consistency between the Joint Plan land use element and all 1.5 other elements of the City of Tumwater and Thurston County Comprehensive Plans and the Port of Olympia Comprehensive Plan.
+- -1.32 Seek active public involvement during updates of the Joint Plan. - 1.4Ensure consistency between the Joint Plan Land Use Element and all other elements of the City of Tumwater and Thurston County Comprehensive Plans and the Port of Olympia Comprehensive Scheme of Harbor Improvements.Coordinate the Joint Plan land use element with the Olympia Regional Airport Master Plan and the Port of Olympia Strategie Plan. - -1.3--- - 1.5 Ensure consistency between the Joint Plan land use element and all other elements of the City of Tumwater and Thurston County Comprehensive Plans and the Port of Olympia Comprehensive Plan.